1883 eruption of Krakatoa: Geographic effects

 In the aftermath of the eruption, it was found that Krakatoa had almost entirely disappeared, except for the southern third.
 Much of the Rakata cone had been sheared away, leaving behind a 250 m cliff.
 Of the northern two-thirds of the island, only a rocky islet named Bootsmansrots ('Bosun's Rock'), a fragment of Danan, was left; Poolsche Hoed had disappeared.

 The huge amount of material the volcano deposited drastically altered the ocean floor.
-The huge amount of ignimbrite deposits largely filled the 30–40 m deep basin around the mountain.
+The huge amount of ignimbrite deposits largely filled the 30–40 m basin around the mountain.
 The land masses of Verlaten and Lang islands were increased, as was the western part of the remnant of Rakata.
 Much of this gained material quickly eroded, but volcanic ash remains a significant part of the geological composition of these islands.
 The basin was 100 m deep before the eruption, and 200–300 m after.

 Two nearby sandbanks (called Steers and Calmeyer after the two naval officers who investigated them) were built up into islands by ashfall, but the sea later washed them away.
 Seawater on hot volcanic deposits on Steers and Calmeyer had caused steam to rise, which some mistook for a continued eruption.

 Global climate

 The eruption caused a volcanic winter.
 In the year following the eruption, average Northern Hemisphere summer temperatures fell by 0.4 C-change.
-The record rainfall that hit Southern California during the water year from July 1883 to June 1884 – Los Angeles received 38.18 in and San Diego 25.97 in – has been attributed to the Krakatoa eruption.
+The record rainfall that hit Southern California during the water year from July 1883 to June 1884—Los Angeles received 38.18 in and San Diego 25.97 in—has been attributed to the Krakatoa eruption.
 There was no El Niño during that period as is usual when heavy rain occurs in Southern California, but many scientists doubt that there was a causal relationship.

 The eruption injected a tremendous amount of sulfur dioxide (SO_{2}) gas high into the stratosphere, which was subsequently transported by high-level winds all over the planet.
 This led to a global increase in sulfuric acid (H_{2}SO_{4}) concentration in high-level cirrus clouds.
 The resulting increase in cloud reflectivity (or albedo) reflected more incoming light from the sun than usual and cooled the entire planet until the sulfur fell to the ground as acid rain.